 Surgery is recommended if an aneurysm is larger and is growing too quickly.
 Surgical options for abdominal aortic aneurysm include:

-Open abdominal surgery: Open abdominal surgery is performed by removing and replacing the damaged part of the aorta with a synthetic tube (graft).
-It is an invasive surgical procedure and the recovery time is long.
-This surgery is performed if an aneurysm is very large or is ruptured.
+- Open abdominal surgery: This procedure involves removing and replacing the damaged part of the aorta with a synthetic tube (graft).
+It is an invasive surgical procedure, and the recovery time is long.
+This surgery is preferred, if the aneurysm is very large or has ruptured.

-Endovascular surgery: Endovascular surgery stabilizes the weakened walls of the aorta by inserting a synthetic graft inside the aorta.
-It is an innovative and less invasive procedure with less discomfort and short recovery period.
+- Endovascular surgery: The procedure involves inserting a synthetic graft inside the aorta to support the weakened walls of the aorta.
+It is a less invasive procedure and is associated with less discomfort and a shorter recovery period.

 - Exercising regularly